sparkflows/writing-new-node/docs/README_Processor_JSON.md

 In the above having **'title'** of **'Path'** displays the Browse HDFS/S3 button using which the user is presented with a Dialog Box to browse the data in HDFS/S3.

-## Allow user to write sql query
+### SQL

-There are some scenario where user need to query sql data.
-In this case user can write sql query in query editor.
+There are some scenario where user need to write sql query in query editor.

 ```
 {